If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 Meanwhile, I went on deck and proceeded with my duty.

-I was so sure that the Chief Officer was watching my every move on deck looking for me to lax on my duty.
+I was so sure that the Chief Officer was watching my every move on deck looking for me to lax while on watch.

 He made surprise visits very often.

-After a few hours, he went ashore and came back slowly climbing at the gangway to avoid detection.
+After a few hours, he went ashore and came back slowly climbing the accommodation ladder to avoid detection.

 But those things didn’t work.
 I was busy doing my job during my six-hour watch.